jinwchoi/computer_vision_literature_review/README.md

 * [Convolutional Two-Stream Network Fusion for Video Action Recognition](https://arxiv.org/pdf/1604.06573.pdf) - C. Feichtenhofer et al, CVPR2016. [[code]](https://github.com/feichtenhofer/twostreamfusion)

 ### Video Representation
+* [Rethinking Spatiotemporal Feature Learning For Video Understanding}(https://arxiv.org/pdf/1712.04851.pdf) - S. Xie et al, arXiv2017.

+"Improving I3D, called S3D-G"
+In this paper, I3D, which inflates all the 2D filters of the InceptionNet to 3D, is enhanced.
+First, we replace 3D convolutions in a bottom layers to 2D and get higher accuracy and computation efficiency and more compact model.
+Second, we separate temporal convolution from spatial convolution in every 3D convolution layer.
+This also makes higher accuracy, more compact model, and faster speed.
+Finally, spatiotemporal gating is introduced to further boost the accuracy.
+We show their model performance on the large scale Kinetics dataset for an ablation study.
+Also we show the proposed model, S3D-G, is generalizable to other tasks such as action classification and detection.

+Action classification performance: 96.8% on UCF-101, 75.9% on HMDB-51 (pretrained on Kinetics)
+Action detection performance: 80.1% on UCF-101, 72.1% on JHMDB (pretrained on Kinetics) Maybe most gains come from the Kinetics dataset pretraining.

 * [ConvNet Architecture Search for Spatiotemporal Feature Learning](https://arxiv.org/abs/1708.05038) - D. Tran et al, arXiv2017.
 Note: Aka Res3D. [[code]](https://github.com/facebook/C3D): In the repository, C3D-v1.1 is the Res3D implementation.

 "3D version of ResNet"